CaZual-T/CZT-Mod-Manager/README.md

 # How to use CZT Mod Manager
-### - 1:) Select Game Profile, Drag desired mods to the logbox in the app
+### - 1:) Select Game Profile.
+- Drag desired mods to the logbox in the app (.zip, .rar, .7z, or already extracted .pak)
-- (they can be extracted already or still be zip, 7z or rar.
-CZT will handle it all)
+- YOU DO NOT NEED TO EXTRACT YOUR MODS BEFORE INSTALLING.
+CZT WILL DO THAT FOR YOU.
 <img width="739" height="209" alt="{EC658457-340C-4BA8-8E23-183844FBBFD3}" src="https://github.com/user-attachments/assets/350605c0-417a-41d8-a59d-4d642547c7c5" />

 > [!NOTE]